top of page

 Frozen funds are released

-It is important to consider that while you may think being relieved from all of your debts is the quick and easiest way to get your finances back on track, filing for personal bankruptcy can have the most significant impact on your life.
+It is important to consider that while you may think being relieved from all of your debts is the quick and easiest way to get your finances back on track, filing for personal bankruptcy can have a significant impact on your life.
 Our Licensed Insolvency Trustees at Crowe MacKay & Company are committed to working with you to review all the options available, such as a consumer proposal, before deciding to declare personal bankruptcy.

 Do I Qualify for Personal Bankruptcy?